Datanexus/postgresql/README.md

 * master/replica approximately 16 minutes

 ## testing
 If the `deploy` code ran without errors, that's a pretty good indicator of a successful deployment.
-However, you can run the following to be sure.
+However, you can run the following to be sure:

-### amazon web services
-To test an AWS deployment:

-    ./test aws

-### openstack
-To test an OSP deployment:
+To test either a standalone or cluster deployment with the configuration of `aws.yml`:

-    ./test osp
+    ./test aws.yml

 ### expected results
 Depending on your configuration (standalone vs replica), you will see various skipped plays, this is normal.
 Ignore the majority of the output until the end when you'll see the following: